orbeon/orbeon-forms-doc/Form-Builder-~-Validation.md

 - If a required validation has failed:
     - The default alert message for the control is used if available, or a global default Form Runner message is used otherwise.
-    - Other messages are not used, even if there are data type or error constraint validations.
+    - Other messages are not used, even if there are data type or error formula or common constraint validations.
 - If data type validation has failed:
     - The default alert message for the control is used if available, or a global default Form Runner message is used otherwise.
-    - Other messages are not used, even if there are error constraint validations.
+    - Other messages are not used, even if there are error formula or common constraint validations.
-- If at least one error constraint has failed:
+- If at least one error validation has failed:
     - If no specific alert message is specified for the validation, the default alert message for the control is used if available, or a global default Form Runner message is used otherwise.
     - If a specific alert message is specified, then it is used.
-    - More than one message can show is several error constraints have failed.
+    - More than one message can show is several error validations have failed.
-- Only if the control is valid, if at least one warning constraint has failed:
+- Only if the control is valid, if at least one warning formula or common constraint has failed:
     - The specific alert message is used.
-    - More than one message can show is several warning constraints have failed.
+    - More than one message can show is several warning validations have failed.
-- Only if the control is valid and doesn't have any failed warning constraints, if at least one info constraint has failed:
+- Only if the control is valid and doesn't have any failed warning s, if at least one info formula or common constraint has failed:
     - The specific alert message is used.
-    - More than one message can show is several info constraints have failed.
+    - More than one message can show is several info validations have failed.

 *NOTE: As of Orbeon Forms 4.3, it is not possible to associate specific alert message to the required or data type validations: they always use the default or global alert message.*